Jind State

-Jind State (also spelled Jhind State) was a princely state located in the Punjab and Haryana regions of north-western India.
-The state was 3260 km2 in area and its annual income was Rs.3,000,000 in the 1940s.
+Jind State (also spelled Jhind State) was a princely state situated in the Punjab Province of British India.
+Its territory now forms parts of the present-day Indian states of Punjab and Haryana.
+The state was 3260 km2 in area and its annual income was Rs.
+3,000,000 in the 1940s.
 This state was founded and ruled by the Jats of Sidhu clan.

 Location

 The area of the state was 1,259 square miles in total and it ranged from Dadri, Karnal, Safidon, and Sangrur.